dbushell/dbushell-2k15/src/data/blog/2010/2010-09-02-do-you-love-design.md

 When I've not been at work, I've been 'hard at work' designing and building a brand new website called [LoveDsgn](http://lovedsgn.com).
 Here's the elevator pitch:

-<blockquote><p>LoveDsgn is a new social website for designers, typographers, all kinds of creative people.
-It's a platform for sharing, discussing and improving your creative output.<p></blockquote>
+> LoveDsgn is a new social website for designers, typographers, all kinds of creative people.
+It's a platform for sharing, discussing and improving your creative output.

 What makes this different from other 'social portfolio' websites is that LoveDsgn actively encourages constructive feedback.
 The focus is on typography and writing on creativity (you can showcase your articles too).
 A large 640x360 canvas is available to display work with each post.
 Ultimately the site is curated by the members and they'll dictate the content and features to come.